 The Department of Commerce (Commerce) is conducting an administrative review of the antidumping duty (AD) order on finished carbon steel flanges (flanges) from India.
-This review covers mandatory respondents Norma (India) Limited and R.N.
+The period of review (POR) is August 1, 2018 through July 31, 2019.
+The administrative review covers 36 producers/exporters of flanges from India.
+Commerce selected two respondents for individual examination: R.N.
 Gupta & Co.
-Ltd. (Gupta), and 32 non-selected companies.
-The period of review (POR) is February 8, 2017 through July 31, 2018.
-We preliminarily determine that Norma and Gupta made sales below normal value (NV) during the POR.
+Ltd. (Gupta) and the Norma Group.
+We preliminarily determine that Gupta and the Norma Group did not make sales at prices below normal value